dbeurle/neon/docs/source/constitutive.rst

 This constitutive model is implemented only in an infinitesimal strain framework.

-Neo-Hooke elasticity
+Neo-Hooke Elasticity
 ====================

-A common hyperelastic material model is the Neo-Hooke model which is a analogous to the linear elasticity model for finite strains.
-The model is based on the compressible formulation is not incompressible.
-Only two material parameters required are
+The Neo-Hooke model is a common hyperelastic material model which can be used to model non-linear elasticity behaviour.
+Only two material parameters required, which are

-    * ``"PoissonsRatio"`` for the Poisson's Ratio of the material
+    * ``"PoissonsRatio"`` for the Poisson's ratio of the material
     * ``"ElasticModulus"`` for the elasticity modulus (slope of stress-strain curve)

 alternatively the material parameters